StudioDeTelevision/admiraljs/README.md

 ## DOCUMENTATION
 check the wiki
 https://github.com/StudioDeTelevision/admiraljs/wiki

-you may ask me questions on studiodetelevision@gmail.com
+contact: studiodetelevision@gmail.com

-any help is welcome !!!!!
+any suggestions or contributions are welcome !!!!!